SEDoug/HashiCorp-Tools/README.md

 Infrastructure Automation with HashiCorp
 <li>Vagrant - Vagrant is a tool for building and managing virtual machine environments in a single workflow.</li>
 <li>TerraForm - Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.</li>
-<li>Vault - Vault secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.</li>
+<li>Vault - secures, stores & tightly controls access to tokens, passwords, certificates, API keys & other secrets.</li>
 <li>Packer - HashiCorp Packer is easy to use and automates the creation of any type of machine image.</li>

 ## Install Latest Vagrant on Ubuntu 18.04 Desktop | CentOS | Debian 10 | Kali Linux